Tecopa, California

 Tecopa is a census-designated place (CDP) in the Mojave Desert in southeast Inyo County, California, United States.
-Originally occupied by the Koso and Chemehuevi Indians, Pioneers began populating what would become the CDP in the late 19th century to support nearby mines.
+As of the 2020 census, Tecopa had a population of 120.
+Originally occupied by the Koso and Chemehuevi Indians, pioneers began populating what would become the CDP in the late 19th century to support nearby mines.
 It is now better known for the natural hot springs in the northern part of the CDP.

-Regional History
+Regional history

 The Old Spanish Trail and the later wagon road called the Old Mormon Road or Salt Lake Road, passed from Resting Springs, east of the modern site of Tecopa, 7 miles to Willow Creek (fed by Willow Spring within China Ranch Wash on the east bank of the canyon of the Amargosa River (then called Saleratus Creek)), south of Tecopa.
 In 1859, The Prairie Traveler, a popular handbook for overland travelers at that time described it:

 The spring is on the left of the road, and flows into Saleratus Creek.
 Animals must not be allowed to drink the Saleratus water."

 There the trail turned to follow the river south to Salt Springs.

 China Ranch Wash is named for the Chinese man known as either Quon Sing or Ah Foo, who developed Willow Creek around 1900 and raised meat and vegetables to sell to the miners.

-History of the Community
+History of the community

-Original Town
+Original town

-In 1875, two brothers William D. and Robert D. Brown, had discovered lead and silver ore at what would become the Resting Springs Mining District and began promoting it.
+In 1875, brothers William D. and Robert D. Brown, had discovered lead and silver ore at what would become the Resting Springs Mining District and began promoting it.
 They established a townsite, calling it Brownsville, 5 mi southeast of Resting Springs near the head of Willow Creek.
 Kasson, California was nearby.
 A camp was established at the site as mines were developed at Noonday Mine in the late 1870s.
 Jonas Osborne bought out the Browns, and renamed the townsite after Paiute leader Chief Tecopa.
 The camp grew into a town; in 1877 a post office began operating at there.